StanfordLegion/regent-lang.org/reference.md

 Regent.
 Subsequent attempts to import C API handles will fail.
 All objects created by Regent are considered to be already imported and thus cannot be imported again using this mechanism.
-These restrictions guarrantee that certain assumptions made by the Regent compiler are not violated, and are critical to ensuring that Regent's type checker and optimizer work correctly.
+These restrictions guarantee that certain assumptions made by the Regent compiler are not violated, and are critical to ensuring that Regent's type checker and optimizer work correctly.